thejasvibr/bat_beamshapes/docs/source/index.rst

 Models implemented
 ~~~~~~~~~~~~~~~~~~
+* Point source on a sphere
 * Piston in an infinite baffle
-* Piston in a sphere (speed optimisation underway)
+* Piston in a sphere
 * Oscillating cap of a sphere

 Models under implementation